hercychang/prep-step-1/part5-methods/scope_quiz.md

 end

 def catdog
-  cat + dog + " was cartoon about a conjoined felnine" end
+  cat + dog + " was cartoon about a conjoined feline" end

 catdog